IBM/cp4i-deployment-samples/EventEnabledInsurance/readme.md

 ### POST
 ![post sub flow](./media/rest-post-flow.png)

 The pipeline deploys an ACE integration server (`ace-rest-int-srv-eei`) that hosts the `/eventinsurance/quote` endpoint.
-The route of the integration server can be found with `oc get -n $NAMESPACE route ace-rest-int-srv-eei-https -ojsonpath='.spec.host'`.
+The route of the integration server can be found with `oc get -n $NAMESPACE route ace-rest-int-srv-eei-https -ojsonpath='{.spec.host}'`.
 Make sure to use HTTPS.

 Get api endpoint and auth:
 ```bash